Skip to main content

 3. Identify patterns: What combinations of tools work together?

-For example, a support team needs agents to:
+For example, a support team might need agents to:

 • Search documentation (read-only)